SciML/Catalyst.jl/docs/src/model_simulation/examples/interactive_brusselator_simulation.md

 ## [Setting up the Brusselator model](@id setup_brusselator)

 Let's again use the oscillating Brusselator model, extending the basic simulation [plotting](@ref simulation_plotting) workflow we saw earlier.
-We first load the needed packages
 ```@example interactive_brusselator
 using Catalyst
 using OrdinaryDiffEqTsit5